goovat/goovat/README.md

 - How is financial state protected?
 - How are transactions made atomic?
 - How are background jobs retried safely?
+- How are scheduled jobs handled?
+- How are real-time connections managed?
 - How are failures observed?
 - How are changes tested automatically?
 - How does the system behave under real operational conditions?